Champions League: Barca to face PSG

 For Arsenal, which has been eliminated at the last 16 stage for each of the last six seasons, the sight of 2013 Champions League winner Bayern standing in its path is also a familiar one.

-The club's official Twitter account even hinted at its fatigue in facing the reigning German champion stating: "We play @FCBayern (AGAIN!) in the last 16."
+The club's official Twitter account even hinted at its fatigue in facing the reigning German champion stating: "We'll play @FCBayern (AGAIN!) in the last 16."

 Bayern knocked the Gunners out of the Champions League at the last 16 stage in 2013 and 2014.
 The Bavarians also hammered Arsene Wenger's men 5-1 in the 2015 group stages to avenge an earlier 2-0 loss in London.